-- More than 10 m from roads or buildings - Health Criteria Choose individual/patches that: - Represent the average health for that species at the site. - Appear to be healthy, undamaged, and free of pests and disease (except in cases where the majority of individuals of that species at a site are affected by the disease). - If diseased, pick individuals that are representative of the disease status of the majority of the population.
+- o Represent the average health for that species at the site. - o Appear to be healthy, undamaged, and free of pests and disease (except in cases where the majority of individuals of that species at a site are affected by the disease). - o If diseased, pick individuals that are representative of the disease status of the majority of the population.